 Some activities will involve working directly with children, as NGOs are expected to receive funding to provide services to children.
+The program will therefore require a rigorous child protection review and risk mitigation approach.
 Activities causing displacement and resettlement of people, or detrimental impacts on the environment are not anticipated.
 Clear guidelines and activity screening will take place prior to activity approval to ensure that all of DFAT's safeguards requirements are met.
 Anti-corruption and fraud guidelines will apply.
 DFAT will actively participate in risk management through the governance and management mechanisms.